cseanburns/personal_knowledge_mgmt/src/0-intro-to-pkm.md

 to produce content for a Wikipedia article that you have selected.

-But I start this book by covering two basic topics: email management and back ups.
+I start this book by covering two basic topics: email management and back ups.
-Although these topics do not necessarily fit within the work flow model that this book, they're basic to personal knowledge management, in general.
+Although these topics do not necessarily fit within the work flow model that frames this book,
+I discuss them because they are basic personal knowledge management skills, and it's good to not overlook the basics.

 [uklibraries]:https://libraries.uky.edu/